aleistervm/7days-docker-ubuntu/README.md

 <br/>

 ### C. How do I setup an Ubuntu 22.04 server with Docker?
 Check out `server-config.sh`.
-Everything you need to run the 7 Days docker image on an Ubuntu machine is included.
+Everything you need to run the 7 Days Dedicated Server docker image on an Ubuntu machine is included.
 <br/>

 ### D. How do I backup my save game?